 Greece is a pretty li’l country having a vast and beautiful coastline, spreading across the Aegean Sea, the Mediterranean Sea and the Ionian sea.
 I fell in love with the Aegean Sea after going there.
 That sea changes like in every minute.
 Atlantis doesn’t seem fictional anymore!

 Greece is the perfect destination for people who have a knack for mythology and history.
 It is undoubtedly archaeologists’ paradise.
 It is ancient and a living proof of the Roman civilization, whose history is astounding!
-Greece has something for everyone, and that is why it becomes all the more important to research thoroughly before you go!
+Greece has something for everyone, like the beautiful beaches, and that is why it becomes all the more important to research thoroughly before you go!

 Disclaimer: I explored Athen, Mykonos, Naxos and Santorini.
 I missed many beautiful islands, but I am pretty happy with the entire trip.
 This post is written to give a general idea of how things are in Greece.

 Here are a few things which you should keep in mind while planning a trip to Greece.
 These are the few things I learned while doing my research, which proved to be helpful, and few things are just my real experiences which I really should pass on!

 Three things – plan, plan and plan!

 - Plan with some time in hand.
 Greece is not the place which you can cover in a week.
 Set aside at least 14 days to cover this country.
 The more, the merrier.
 Factually, there are around 6000 islands in Greece.
 Less than 5% of these islands are inhabited.
 So, that leaves you with some 250 islands.
 Of course, you need not complete all – some need days to explore and some need a few hours.
 However, every island is different, so-